OFFLINE-GmbH/oc-mall-plugin/docs/components/checkout.md

 # Checkout

 The `Checkout` component orchestrates the complete checkout process.
+An alternative to this component is the [QuickCheckout](./quick-checkout.md) component.

 By changing the `step` property, a different checkout step will be displayed.
 The component takes care of all redirects and component initialisations.